 HONG KONG WOMEN'S 7s - NATIONAL GAMES RESULTS AND REACTION

-Results and match reaction will follow below each day.
-Fans can also check out the event photo gallery here.
+Results and match reaction from each day are shown below, and fans can also check out the event photo gallery here.

 Pools (Women)